saarinenv/evk/evk/kit_ruuvi.rst

 trial backend.

 .. # Setup and configure the Ruuvi Tags:

 **Setup and configure Gateway**

-Once you receive your Kit, start by plugging the sink (usb dongle) to one of the usb ports of the raspberry pi.
+Once you receive your kit, start by plugging the sink (usb dongle) to one of the usb ports of the raspberry pi.
 Connect your ethernet or configure the pi to access a WiFi network by setting the appropriate configuration under */boot/wirepas/custom.env* (see `wm-config`_).

-Insert the sdcard and power up the device.
+Ensure the sdcard is plugged in the RPi and power up the device.

 Allow a few minutes (10 to 20 minutes) for the device to install any necessary updates to the host system and to pull Wirepas service updates.
 Once the